-GDPR gives you more control over how your data is used, while to us, it will be a simple legal environment where we can operate.
+GDPR gives you more control over how your data is used, while to us, it is a simple legal environment where we can operate.
 That makes this change desirable for both parties!

-The new regulation will come into effect on the 25th May 2018 and we are glad to report that LiveChat has now fulfilled all the required regulations to become fully GDPR compliant.
+The new regulation came into effect on the 25th May 2018 and we are glad to report that LiveChat has now fulfilled all the required regulations to become fully GDPR compliant.

 GDPR regulates the processing of personal data in the European Union (its collection, storage, transfer or use).
 Under the GDPR, the concept of “personal data” is broad and covers any person-related information that can be used to identify them.